 You know you’re doing the right thing, and that should be all you need.

-It’s not true leadership if you expect someone to baby you, reward you and take are of you.
+It’s not true leadership if you expect someone to baby you, reward you, and take care of you.

-The core of the leadership is that you take care of others.
+The core of leadership is that you take care of others.

 Sure, you might wish sometimes someone put you first.